JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol10_1.md

 26. Do presentations in bookstores, local coffee shops, cafes, or any other available venue.

-27. Set up a book club at a local university or college―contact Don Green, dsgreen1@comcast.net for more information.
+27. Set up a book club at a local university or college―contact Don Green for more information.

 28. Place low-cost ads in local papers―get the word “Urantia” included in anything you publish.